***There may be affiliate links throughout this post. Please refer to the disclaimer page for additional information.***

 You may be surprised how much extra you pay each month for these features that go unused.
 Depending on where you live, you may not have too many gym membership options.
 However, it is worth looking into what other options are available in your area to see if you can get a lower rate.

-If all you need is the basics that a gym membership can provide, look around your home for an empty corner that you could use to setup a small at-home gym.
-Overtime this would:
+If all you need is the basics that a gym membership can provide, ask yourself should I join a gym or workout at home.
+Look around your home for an empty corner that you could use to setup a small at-home gym.
+Overtime a home gym would:

 - Save you money (any upfront cost on dumbbells and/or a treadmill would negate the membership savings initially, but eventually you’d be banking money).